8shashank/dropbox_clone/REVIEW.md

 (Suggested sentence)
 ```

 Most reviews are suggesting:

-⋅⋅⋅Use of async + callbacks⋅⋅
+   Use of async + callbacks⋅⋅
-⋅⋅⋅Wrapping logic in function⋅⋅
+   Wrapping logic in function⋅⋅
-⋅⋅⋅Some shorter sentences to do job⋅⋅
+   Some shorter sentences to do job⋅⋅

 ### Issues